Testimonials

 Accessibility for Multi-Unit Housing

-All ground floor apartments and condominiums and all apartments and condominiums in elevator buildings of four or more units (subject to other specific exemptions), built for first occupancy after March 13, 1991, are required to comply with the Fair Housing Act (FHA) as amended in 1988.
+All ground floor apartments and condominiums in non-elevator buildings, and all apartments and condominiums in elevator buildings, of four or more units (subject to other specific exemptions), built for first occupancy after March 13, 1991, are required to comply with the Fair Housing Amendments Act (FHAA) of 1988.
 The Fair Housing Accessibility Guidelines were developed by HUD to provide a "safe harbor" for compliance with the Act.
 Common use areas outside the units must comply with the 1986 ANSI A117.1 technical standards, or other more stringent nationally recognized standard.
-There are currently 10 approved "safe harbors" for compliance.
+There are currently fifteen approved "safe harbors" for compliance.
 However, the FHA Guidelines provides scoping, or when to apply technical standards.

 Does your apartment or condominium building comply?